 DEMO: fusion power to electricity

 While ITER is an international collaboration project, the next stage to build an actual prototype fusion reactor will consist of separate machines in different countries.
 Most use the word "DEMO" in their description but have different designs.
-The figure below indicates the EU-DEMO design which has as a basis ITER tokamak design, scaled by 1.5 times in linear dimension, giving a tokamak with a radius of 9 meters and a reactor volume about three times that of ITER..
+The figure below indicates the EU-DEMO design which has as a basis ITER tokamak design, scaled by 1.5 times in linear dimension, giving a tokamak with a radius of 9 meters and a reactor volume about three times that of ITER.
+The confinement pulse length for EU-DEMO is designed to be 2 hours compared to 10 minutes for ITER.
 The discussion on this website is largely associated with the EU-DEMO design.